Fan (G)

 Mechanical power vector —

-mechanical power vector for a given flow rate, used to calculate the torque on the shaft
+The vector of mechanical power for a given flow rate is used to calculate the torque on the shaft

 Details

-Vector of shaft mechanical power values.
-Each element of this vector must correspond to an element of the Volumetric flow rate vector.
-The mechanical power is the power that drives the fan at the reference shaft speed.
-These values can be negative if the fan data is outside the normal operating range.
+The vector of values of the mechanical power of the shaft.
+Each element of this vector must correspond to an element of the Volumetric flow rate vector vector.
+Mechanical power is the power that drives the fan at a reference shaft rotation speed.
+These values may be negative if the fan data is outside the normal operating range.

 Dependencies

-To use this parameter, set the Fan parameterization parameter to `1D tabulated data - static pressure vs. flow rate at reference shaft speed' and the Shaft power specification parameter to `Brake power'.
+To use this parameter, set the Fan parameterization parameter to 1D tabulated data - static pressure vs. flow rate at reference shaft speed, and for the Shaft power specification parameter , the value Brake power.

 |